mooali/WebStore/README.md

 # WebStore
-Webstore is a project for the module "Web programming" HTML - CSS - PHP - Javascript - Mysql
+Webstore is a project for the module "Web programming" ---using---> HTML - CSS - PHP - Javascript - Mysql